-- 1. The student adheres to the college calendar during the first 18 months of the BSN-DNP program and the entire MS-DNP program, - 2.
-During the clinical phase of the Program, the student is allotted 25 personal leave days including 20 vacation days and 5 sick days.
-Students using more than the allotted days for illness will be required to use vacation days for the absence.
-Unused sick days can be used as vacation during the last six months of the program.
-Students absent for more than 25 days total will be required to make up the days requiring the student to enroll in an additional semester.
-The student is responsible for all associated tuition and fees for the additional semester. - 3.
-Vacation Days - a.
-The Program Director (or designee) must approve all vacation requests.
-On rotations where the students are considered in the staffing plan (i.e., BTOR, BTOB, VAMC, etc.), the chief of service (or designee) at the clinical site must also approve vacation requests. - b.
+- a.
+The Program Director (or his/her designee) must approve all vacation requests.
+On rotations where the students are considered in the staffing plan (i.e., BTOR, BTOB, VAMC, etc.), the chief of service (or his/her designee) at the clinical site must also approve vacation requests. - b.
 All students are required to utilize 5 vacation days within each 6-month period of the final 18 months of the program.
 Any unused vacation days, out of the 5 required to be used semi-annually, will be forfeited.
 If a clinical site denies requested vacation days, the student is responsible for submitting an additional request to ensure that the 5 days are used during the required semi-annual period.
 If the student does not successfully request and take the required 5 days off during the semi-annual period, the days are permanently forfeited. - c.
 Approval of five vacation days will permit the student to be absent for one calendar week.
 Personal leave time will not be charged for approved weekend days off. - d.
 Vacation days are limited to one week (five business days) during any one month. - e.
 Vacation days will not be granted during the first month of the clinical phase of the program for 2nd-year students. - f.
 Vacation days will not be granted during the first two weeks of a student's initial rotation at any clinical site.
 It is permissible to request leave during the first week of a rotation at a clinical site where the student has previously rotated. - g.
 Vacation days may be granted while the student is on rotation at most clinical sites.
-The maximum amount of leave that may be granted at any one clinical site shall be limited as follows. - 1) Baylor All Saints/Andrews Women's Hospital no more than 4 weeks (20 days) - 2) Ben Taub OB Division no more than 3 days - 3) Ben Taub Operating Room no more than 2 weeks (10 days) - 4) Cabell Huntington Hospital no more than 4 weeks (20 days) - 5) CHI Baylor St. Luke's Medical Center no more than 1 week (5 days) - 6) Cogdell Memorial Hospital no vacation allowed - 7) Covenant Health Plainview no vacation allowed - 8) Houston Methodist Hospital no more than 1 week (5 days) - 9) Houston Methodist Sugar Land Hospital no more than 1 week (5 days) - 10) Houston Methodist West Hospital no more than 1 week (5 days) - 11) Houston Methodist Willowbrook Hospital no more than 1 week (5 days) - 12) Houston Methodist Woodlands Hospital no more than 1 week (5 days) - 13) MARC no more than 1 week (5 days) - 14) Memorial Hermann Memorial City Hospital no more than 1 week (5 days) - 15) St. Mary's Medical Center no more than 4 weeks (20 days) - 16) Texas Children's Hospital no vacation allowed - 17) Texas Health Huguley Hospital no more than 3 weeks (15 days) - 18) University Hospital no more than 5 weeks (25 days) - 19) VAMC no more than 2 weeks (10 days) - 20) Walter Tower no more than 1 week (5 days)
+The maximum amount of leave that may be granted at any one clinical site shall be limited as follows. - 1.
+One-month rotation no more than 2 days - a.
+Exception: no vacation allowed at single-month rotations at TCH or Rural Facility - 2.
+Two-month rotation no more than 5 days - 3.
+Three-month rotation no more than 7 days - 4.
+Four-month rotation no more than 10 days - 5.
+Five (or more) month rotation no more than 25 days

 - h.
 Vacation will not be granted on the program's last day of clinical or educational activity (see terminal leave below). - i.
 Vacation will not be granted in the 5 days prior to the Comprehensive Examination in Anesthesia, if applicable. - j.
 Seniors will be given priority for vacation and absence from clinical during graduation activities and the Comprehensive Examination in Anesthesia. - k.
-Vacation will not be granted the weekend of the Comprehensive Exam for 2nd year students - I. Vacation requests that conflict with professional meeting dates will only be considered after all requests to attend the professional meeting have been approved.
+Vacation will not be granted the weekend of the Comprehensive Exam for 2nd year students. - I. Vacation requests that conflict with professional meeting dates will only be considered after all requests to attend the professional meeting have been approved.
 This means that vacation requests during this time will not be processed until after the 8th of the preceding month. - m.
-After vacation time has been fully approved, it may not be cancelled. - n.
-Students exploring practice opportunities (e.g., interviews) must use vacation time for their absence(s). - Students are required to obtain the necessary clinical experiences for specific rotations in order to graduation.
-In circumstances in which these experiences have not been met, students may be required to cancel personal leave time. - p.
-Requests for exceptions to the above policies must be directed to Dr. Bullerwell. - 4.
-Holidays
+After vacation time has been fully approved, it may not be canceled. - n.
+Students exploring practice opportunities (e.g., interviews) must use vacation time for their absence(s). - Students are required to obtain the necessary clinical experiences for specific rotations to graduate.
+In circumstances where these experiences have not been met, students may be required to cancel personal leave time. - p.
+Requests for exceptions to the above policies must be directed to Dr. Bullerwell.

+4. Holidays